6x Conference Coach of the Year (4x America East, 2x Patriot League)

 Boston University Hall of Fame inductee and Scarlet Key recipient

-Beginning her 28th season as head coach after spending four seasons playing for the Boston University women's tennis program, Lesley Sheehan will look to continue to lead the Terriers to unparalleled success.
+Beginning her 29th season as head coach after spending four seasons playing for the Boston University women's tennis program, Lesley Sheehan will look to continue to lead the Terriers to unparalleled success.
 Both she and the program will enter the Patriot League having claimed 22 America East Championship titles and 13 NCAA bids while compiling an overall record of 336-218 for a .606 winning percentage.

 The 2009 College Coach of the Year as selected by USPTA New England and the 2002 College Coach of the Year by USA Tennis New England, Sheehan has done an outstanding job elevating the Terrier women's tennis program to an elite position in the Northeast region.
 During the last 16 seasons, the Terriers have won 15 matches six times in addition to their consistent postseason success.
 Her teams have only had two single-digit win seasons since 1988-89.